-During the fall of 2011 and the spring of 2012, the nursing staff worked in collaboration with Graphics Arts students and faculty to design and produce a professional advertising brochure for the program.
-It was completed in time to distribute during College Day in September, 2012.
+During the spring of 2016, the nursing staff worked in collaboration with Graphics Arts students and faculty to design and produce a professional advertising brochure for the program.

-Since the previous IPR, the college has received approval from the Department of Health Services for a Certified Nursing Assistant program and is currently conducting the second class.
+Lassen College is in the process of being approved by the Department of Health Services for a Certified Nursing Assistant program.
 The formation of an accredited Certified Nursing Assistant (CNA) program is serving to facilitate the VN prospective students in meeting one of the prerequisites.
-We have one approved instructor which by regulation limits our class size to 15.
-Discussions are taking place with other persons qualified to teach and with Country Villa Riverside-our only viable clinical site for the program-to possibly have two clinical groups which would allow 30 students total per semester.
+We have one approved instructor which by regulation limits our class size to 30.
+Discussions are taking place with other persons qualified to teach.
+There are 2 approved facilities in with contracts still pending with other facilities within Lassen County.

 The Administration and the VN Professional Advisory Board are exploring the development of an Allied Health department at Lassen Community College.
-We presently have the VN program and we offer courses in Emergency Medical Technician (EMT) field.
-The VN director has been given the task to explore the development of other health occupations such as phlebotomy, pharmacy technician, and medical assistant, and the creation of an LVN to RN upgrade program.
+We presently offer courses in Emergency Medical Technician (EMT) field and in the process of renewing the VN program.
+The VN director has been began developing of other health occupations such as phlebotomy and medical assistant.
+Once the VN program is concrete and has shown its success, the VN director will endeavor on starting a LVN to RN upgrade program.
 This will increase student population, as well as prestige for our school.
 It will also mean more instructors with specific skill sets will need to be hired.
 Many instructors for these new programs could also teach in the VN classes with Board of Vocation Nursing and Psychiatric Technicians approval.
 As these new programs develop and are added to the curriculum, the duties and time demands for the director will change.
 It will become essential to have a person coordinating all these programs and insuring they adhere to state and federal regulations.
 A full time director of allied health programs, who meets the BVNPT qualifications as VN director, should be hired.
 He/she will oversee all the health occupation classes and programs.